-Substation (under consideration for amendment)
+Substation (under consideration for removal)

 Item details

-Other name/s: Substation No. 935; Substation #9; Substation No. 9
+Other name/s: Substation No. 935; No. 935 County Avenue; Substation #9; Substation No. 9

 Type of item: Built